 Let’s take a closer look at the Job repository and Job name property.

-Job name in case the name of the xml is equal to the name of the artwork.?
-If the name of the artwork is also in the XML file then you build another location path.
+You can use Job.NameProper if the name of the XML file without the extension is equal to the name of the artwork without the extension.
+Or, if the file name of the artwork is also in the XML file, then you build another location path.

 Every time a job arrives, we will look into that folder path and see if there is a file called x.
 If there is, we will bring that file into our workflow.